fiinix/fiinix.github.io/_posts/2013/10/2013-10-20-washing-away-those-years-of-filth.md

 date: 2013-10-20T21:18:00+00:00
 author: Carlos
 layout: post
-tags: [Baking, Cupcakes, Gaming, Pokémon, "The Abominable Weekly Update"]
+tags: [Baking, Cupcakes, Video games, "The Abominable Weekly Update"]
-category: personal
+category: Life
 excerpt: "In which I talk about Pokémon, amazing cupcakes and getting a new washing machine."
 ---
 Another week has gone by and once again I feel as though I haven’t accomplished very much.
 But then I start writing and shit just comes out.
 And then I publish that shit and call it a day.